 Here's how to do it and how much it costs, including special offers, installation and ongoing subscriptions.

 Who offers multiroom?

-Sky no longer offer a multiscreen option for use with their Sky+ boxes: anyone who wants their multiroom service must sign up for the new Sky Q Multiscreen service, which costs another £12 per month.
+Sky no longer offer a multiscreen option for use with their Sky+ boxes: anyone who wants their multiroom service must upgrade to Sky Q Multiscreen, which costs another £12 per month.
 There's more on how it works here.

 BT multiroom is called BT Extra Box with TV Everywhere and was launched in June 2014.
 It costs from £49 for the box plus a £5 a month supplement.
 Skip ahead to more on that here.

 Providers occasionally make multiroom upgrade offers available to their existing customers, which we'll endeavour to list here as they become available.

 That said, it's worth being aware that some of the best deals won't be advertised.

 By all means keep an eye out for upgrade offers - Sky are famous for running half price upgrades of some sort on a fairly frequent basis, particularly over bank holiday weekends - but even where they are, it can pay to haggle; we have a guide for just such situations here.

 For those willing to give it a go, one of the main weapons potential upgraders should have in their arsenal is a knowledge of the general offers available for new customers.